Step-by-step guide: CPR registration for non EU citizens

 If you already have an administrative CPR number, a personal tax number or a CPR number from a previous stay

-You must apply for a CPR number even if you have previously lived in Denmark, been assigned a personal tax number by the Danish Tax Agency or received an administrative CPR number from SIRI or the Danish Immigration Service.
+You must apply for a CPR registration even if you have previously lived in Denmark, been assigned a personal tax number by the Danish Tax Agency or received an administrative CPR number from SIRI or the Danish Immigration Service.
 A residential CPR number is not automatically granted based on prior registrations.

 Personal tax number